tenzir/.github/workflow.md

 Our git workflow looks as follows:

-- The `master` branch reflects the latest state of development, and should always compile.
+- The `main` branch reflects the latest state of development, and should always compile.

 - In case we need to release a hotfix, we use dedicated patch release branches.